maitag/formula/README.md

 ```

-### Formula API
+## Formula API
 ```
 new(s:String, ?params:Dynamic)
 	creates an Formula object based on the string s

-set(a:Formula)
-	this Formula gets the same properties as a
+name:String (get and set)
+	Formula name

+result:Float (get only)
+	calculation result of the math expression

 bind(params:Dynamic):Formula
 	link a variable inside of this Formula to another Formula

-unbind(params:Dynamic)
+unbind(params:Dynamic):Formula
 	delete the connection between a variable and the linked Formula

-unbindAll()
+unbindAll():Formula
 	deletes the connection between all variables of the Formula and all linked Formulas

-copy()
+depth():Int
+	returns the max depth of parameter bindings

+params():Array<String>
+	returns an array of parameter-names

+set(a:Formula):Formula
+	take a copy from another Formula (keeps the own name if it is defined)

+copy():Formula
 	returns a copy of this Formula

-derivate(p:String)
-	returns the derivate of this mathmatical expression

-toString(?depth:Null<Int>)
+toString(?depth:Null<Int>):String
 	returns the mathmatical expression in form of a string depth specifies how deep variables should be replaced by their corresponding Formulas

-simplify()
+debug()
+	debugging output to see all bindings

+simplify():Formula
 	tries various ways to make the term appear simpler and also normalizes it
 	(use with caution because this process is not trivial and can be changed in later versions)

-debug()
-	debugging output to see all bindings
+derivate(p:String):Formula
+	returns the derivate of this mathmatical expression

 expandAll()
-	expands the term
+	mathematically expands the term
 ```

-### Examples
+## Examples
 ```
 var x:Formula, a:Formula, b:Formula, c:Formula, f:Formula;